Modalm/jbryer.github.com/_posts/2012-12-10-Markdown_Jekyll_R_for_Blogging.markdown

 #### Approach Two: Pre-process R Markdown Files

 This approach is necessary for [Github Pages](http://pages.github.com) since [plugins are not supported](https://github.com/mojombo/jekyll/issues/325).
 Using this approach, we can convert the R Mardown file to plain Markdown using the R script below.
 The converted Markdown file will be saved in the same directory so that Jekyll can then convert the resulting file.
 For simplicity, I place the [`rmarkdown.r`](https://github.com/jbryer/jbryer.github.com/blob/master/rmarkdown.r) function in the root directory of my site (alternatively you can place this in your `.Rprofile` file in your home directory).
 I then call `rmd.sh` (also located in the root directory) to first, determine the directory where the script is be executed from, and two, call the `convertRMarkdown` function.
 This function will process all R Markdown files (`.rmd` by default) in the current working directory (which can be set explicitly with the `dir` parameter or by the `rmd.sh` script) and convert them to plain markdown (with `.markdown` file extension by default).
 Once converted, Jekyll will the process the resulting file(s).
+This file can be [downloaded here](https://github.com/jbryer/jbryer.github.com/blob/master/rmarkdown.r).

 	#' This R script will process all R mardown files (those with in_ext file extention,
 	#' .rmd by default) in the current working directory.
 Files with a status of